whoissqr/terraform-cdx-modules/aws/README.md

 - You can follow these [instructions](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) to get access and secret key from AWS.
 - Terraform variable values can be passed in different ways.
 Please refer [this page](https://www.terraform.io/docs/language/values/variables.html#variable-definition-precedence) if you want to use a different way.
 - We recommend you to set your organization's CIDR ip ranges as `cluster_endpoint_public_access_cidrs` value and also set `map_users` value as per your requirement.
+- To create scanfarm resources, you need to set `scanfarm_enabled` flag value as true.

 ### Scenario-1: Complete infrastructure creation
 Here, terraform will create all the required resources from the scratch